ksablauskas/frank-classifier/README.md

 # FRANK
-Code for FRANK training and inference (local and DNAnexus versions) will be publicly available at github upon manuscript publication.
+Code for FRANK (local and DNAnexus versions) will be publicly available at github upon manuscript publication.